jship/glPortfolio/README.md

 WebGL graphics programming portfolio.

-You can view it at http://jship.github.com/glPortfolio.
+You may view it online at: http://jship.github.com/glPortfolio.